King (2026 film): Filming

-The film's shoot was set to begin in early 2025, however it was delayed after Anand re-worked on the film's script work.
-Principal photography began in Mumbai's Mehboob Studios in May 2025.
-In June 2025, an intense jail action sequence was shot along with SRK at the same location along with 200 stunt performers.
-Sets resembling foreign jails were constructed.
-During the shoot while performing some stunts, Raghav Juyal suffered a leg injury.
-In July 2025, while performing some action sequences in Golden Tobacco Factory in Vile Parle, Khan also suffered from a muscular injury and had to travel to USA for immediate medical attention, thus pushing shoot by a month.
+Principal photography was initially scheduled to begin in early 2025, but was delayed after Anand reworked the script.
+Filming commenced in May 2025 at Mehboob Studios in Mumbai.
+In June 2025, an action sequence set in a jail environment was shot at the same location with approximately 200 stunt performers, for which large-scale prison sets were constructed.
+During production, Juyal sustained a leg injury while performing stunt sequences.
+In July 2025, Khan also suffered a muscular injury while filming action scenes at the Golden Tobacco Factory in Vile Parle, Mumbai, and subsequently travelled to the United States for medical treatment, resulting in a brief delay in the schedule.